System Architecture v2.0

 Sensor Data Collection

-Arduino reads data from pH, temperature, and turbidity sensors
+ESP32 reads data from pH, temperature, turbidity, and dissolved oxygen sensors

 2